lonfarr/puzzling_python/README.md

 # Puzzling Python

 This repo contains a series of examples of strange Python behaviors.
-These are based on my rememberance of posts that I made while working at Meta that I thought would be fun to share.
+These are based on my remembrance of posts that I made while working at Meta that I thought would be fun to share.

 Each file corresponds to a post on [lonfarr.com](https://www.lonfarr.com), where the post is directly linked in each file and in the table of contents below.